runrig-coop/hedgerows/index.md

       Protests"](https://www.democracynow.org/2019/11/27/1999_wto_protests_20_years_later),
       2019 Nov 27.

-The 1999 Seattle WTO Protests also stand as a critical inflection point where the interests and organizing base of technology and farming activists momentarily fused into a single, coherent political force that acted decidedly against further enclosure of the global commons.
-Shiva and the RFSTE were joined by a wide array of supporters for organic food, small farming, and peasant rights, all marching to halt the WTO Ministerial Conference.
+For the 1999 Seattle WTO Protests, Shiva and the RFSTE were joined by a wide array of supporters for organic food, small farming, and peasant rights, all marching to halt the WTO Ministerial Conference.
 The diversity of agricultural concerns represented is noteworthy.
 U.S.-based groups like the Pure Food Campaign and Family Farm Defenders were mobilized against GMO foods while also championing small family farms from the Midwest and coastal exurban farming communities.
 La Via Campesina was also there in force, demanding equitable land distribution, fairer wages, and safe working conditions.
 They were joined by other groups from the global south like the Food and Allied Workers Union of